 You could write something that takes a lot of time, a lot of effort to produce, and it still might not go viral like visual content might.

-Visual content is great because it is incredibly easy to produce, as well as much easier to digest or to “get” than text content is.
-You can look at a piece of visual content that has been posted and understand what it’s about in about ten seconds.
+Visual content is great because it is incredibly easy to produce, as well as much faster for the brain to process or “get” than written text.
+Your audience can look at a piece of visual content that has been posted and they will understand what it’s about in about ten seconds.

-Producing a piece of visual content is also far easier in terms of labor and time.
-A simple snapshot from your mobile phone can be uploaded to your social media in seconds.
+Producing visual content ideas are also far easier in terms of labor and time.
+A simple snapshot or video from your mobile phone can be uploaded to your social media in seconds.

-A piece of text content needs to be read, digested and thought about in order for us to fully understand what we’ve just read, while a picture needs hardly any time for the same effect.
+A piece of text content needs to be read, digested and thought about in order for us to fully understand the message, while a picture needs hardly any time for the same effect.

 Not only that, but visual content has a much higher rate of sharing and engagement than text content does.
 This is important for traffic purposes.